DomNav/NovaGift/docs/PROJECT_MEMORY.md

-# SoroSeal Project Memory
+# NovaGift Project Memory

 ## Project Overview
-SoroSeal is a crypto gifting application that allows users to create, send, and receive digital envelopes containing cryptocurrency.
+NovaGift is a crypto gifting application that allows users to create, send, and receive digital envelopes containing cryptocurrency.
 The application features gamified elements, customizable skins, and a reward system.

 ## Technical Stack